Shadrock/online-python-course/Week_2/Lab/README.md

 - If the function is run using the name `Shashank` as an argument the computer will display: "Hi, Shashank!"
 - ... or `else` if the function is run using another `name` the computer will display "Hi, `name`.
 I don't believe we've met yet."

+Once you know what you want the inputs and outputs of your code to be, based on the script, you can start.
+Happy coding!